Sign Up

 • Harassment

-FEHA also requires employers to take reasonable steps to prevent and correct wrongful behavior in the workplace.
-The Department of Fair Employment and Housing (DFEH) is the state's enforcement agency related to the obligations under the FEHA (DFEH, 2020).
+FEHA requires employers to take reasonable steps to prevent and correct wrongful behaviors in the workplace.
+The California Civil Rights Department is the state's enforcement agency related to the obligations about sexual harassment.
+The Department of Fair Employment and Housing's name changed to the Civil Rights Department in July 2022 to reflect the department's broadening duties.

 SB-1343